How to Manage a Small Law Firm in 2024

 - How will you manage trust accounts?
 Review your local state bar rules and regulations regarding trust accounting and ensure you have a reliable way to compliantly track the trust balance of all clients.

-Bonus: Refer to this guide for a comprehensive look into handling trust accounting in any law firm.
+Bonus: Refer to this guide for a comprehensive look into handling trust accounting at law firms of any size.

 - How will you collect payments?
 Consider how your firm will receive payments from clients.
 Options may include credit and debit cards, ACH payments, PayPal, and payment plans.
 Providing multiple payment methods—particularly online payment options—makes it easier for clients to pay you.

-Bonus: This article breaks down different payment methods including their benefits and downsides.
+Bonus: This legal billing article breaks down different payment methods including their benefits and downsides.

 - Client communications: Clients should be regularly updated on case progress.
 For example, the rules of professional conduct for the Missouri Bar and Judiciary rule 1.4 states the necessity of lawyers to provide “reasonable” and timely client communication.